Tarbolin69/blog-testeo/src/pages/posts/post3.md

 Now he would be forced to hug close to the east coast of Wethir if he was to make it in time, and all mariners of the Matron-under-Witchwood knew that which dwelt in the rocks there feasting on the corpses of sailors forgotten: the Sirens.

 Even in the northern jungles of the Ashwood, rumour of the Sirens had traveled far, witch-stories of enchantresses and heathen beings dressed in the feathers of birds and the skins of seals, singing songs so beautiful they lured many a mariner both elf or man to their death in their sandy coves.
 There were many kinds and tribes of Sirens of course, even some he had encountered feeding in Thievesport, gossip-barons for information with little care for who they stole from.
 The Siren-Coves were different, though.
-They were organised here, groups both all-too bloodthirsty and secretive.
+They were organized here, groups both all-too bloodthirsty and secretive.

 There were only two ways to escape their trappings, or so his Matron said: to block the ears, or to use a… supplement.
 His pride prevented him from using the former of course, and as such he only had the latter, an option he had already exhausted the majority of rather carelessly in his travels southward.
 It would have to do, though.